Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 "We want to see humanity," she said, although she admitted she needed more detail on the specifics.

-Meanwhile, the Government will continue to support Kiwi businesses hit by Covid-19.
+The Government will continue to support Kiwi businesses hit by Covid-19, she said.

 Cabinet will meet tomorrow at 10am.

-Today will be the last day of daily joint press conferences - the Ministry will continue to deliver them from now, she said.
+Today will be the last day of daily joint press conferences - the ministry will continue to deliver them from now, she said.

 "I consider NZ to be very lucky to have a public servant like Dr Bloomfield" leading the Covid-19 charge, Ardern said.